Social Media Evidence in Tampa Criminal Cases

 Can prosecutors use social media posts against me?

 Yes.
-They can use posts, comments, tags, photos, and direct messages to support their theory of guilt.
+Prosecutors can use posts, comments, tags, photos, direct messages, and location data to support their theory of guilt—if properly authenticated under Florida evidence rules.

 If I delete my posts, will that protect me?